Caraveo/ZiaCoin-Network/README.md

 - Automatic code synchronization ensures you're running the latest secure version
 - Regular security audits and updates
 - Configurable security settings in wallet.conf

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the Zia Open License v1.0.1 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments